LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

   <figcaption>Using the library membership mapping tool to explore Barnet libraries membership data</figcaption>
 </figure>

-Really though, feedback as to the usability is most important, so I shouldn't go into too much detail as to the features.
-So please try it out, and kindly report problems and suggestions.
-It is designed as an open tool for library services to use, and there should be a lot of opportunity for new features.
+Feedback as to the usability is most important, so I shouldn't go into too much detail as to the features.
+Please try it out, and kindly report problems and suggestions.
+It is designed as an open and free tool for library services to use, and there should be a lot of opportunity for new features.